 Is the source code included?

 Yes.
-The toolkit is a set of markdown-based commands, skills, and knowledge files — all fully readable.
-You're free to take inspiration and build your own skills alongside it.
-Note: the license does not permit forking or reselling the toolkit itself.
+The toolkit is a set of markdown-based skills, commands, and knowledge files — all fully readable.
+You're free to build your own skills alongside it.
+The license does not permit forking or reselling the toolkit itself.

 Stop reviewing AI code line by line